startxfr/siren2tva/docs/index.rst

 Configure module
 ================

-Create an instance of $project with the given config.
+Create an instance of siren2tva with the given config.
 This step is optional as default setting are sufficients.

 .. code-block:: javascript